Rugved-Patil/RP-Guest-Management/README.md

 ## Roadmap

-Next up is a v2 branch that adds a login system with three access levels (Admin, Organizer, Guest), scopes event management and analytics to whichever organizer created the event, and turns guest registration into a logged-in, self-service flow.
-QR-based check-in might come after that.
+Login shell and role-gated navigation (Admin / Organizer / Guest) are in place.
+Next up: event ownership (`events.created_by`) and real Organizer views scoped to their own events, then turning guest registration into a logged-in, self-service flow (browse/register/cancel), then QR-based check-in.